BakrAldubai/smarterp/README.md

 7. Save the document
 8. Click "Train Assigner"
 (Takes about 10 minutes, Reload the page and the Last Trained field will be set after training has finished)

-8. For better performance the training should be done once a day or every second day (Task scheduler to automate it is under way).
+9. For better performance the Assigner is trained every day around 5 a.m. automatically

 ![alt text](https://github.com/canlann/smarterp/blob/master/readme-settings.png)